Compare Latitude Financial Services Personal Loans

 - Be at least 18 years old

-- Have a good credit history for the last five years
+- Have a good credit history for the past five years

-- Be free from bankruptcy for the last seven years
+- Be free from bankruptcy for the past seven years

 How to apply for a Latitude Financial Services personal loan?

 Applications for a Latitude Financial Services personal loan can be made online.
 The online application process takes 10 minutes to complete and involves the following steps: